2020 Dems back gun limits after El Paso mass shooting

 At least 20 people were killed amid back-to-school shopping in El Paso.
 A 21-year-old man was taken into custody, law enforcement officials said.

-Shortly after the shooting and before its death toll was widely reported, White House officials said Trump was briefed while spending the weekend at his New Jersey golf club.
+Shortly after the shooting and before its death toll was widely reported, White House officials said Trump had been briefed while spending the weekend at his New Jersey golf club.
 He conveyed his initial reaction on Twitter, writing that the shooting was “terrible” and that he was in close consultation with state officials.
-He turned to other topics, tweeting a note of encouragement to UFC fighter Colby Covington, a Trump supporter, and retweeting a pair of messages that furthered his recent argument that African Americans had flourished under his administration.
+He turned to other topics, tweeting a note of encouragement to UFC fighter Colby Covington, a Trump supporter, and retweeting two messages that furthered his argument that African Americans had flourished under his administration.

+Later Saturday night, Trump tweeted condolences.
+“Today’s shooting in El Paso, Texas was not only tragic, it was an act of cowardice.
+I know that I stand with everyone in this Country to condemn today’s hateful act.
+There are no reasons or excuses that will ever justify killing innocent people.
+Melania and I send our heartfelt thoughts and prayers to the great people of Texas.”

-The shooting was far more personal for former Rep. Beto O’Rourke, an El Paso native who represented the city in Congress for six years.
+The shooting was personal for former Rep. Beto O’Rourke, an El Paso native who represented the city in Congress for six years.
 He suspended campaigning to fly home and “be with my family and be with my hometown.”

 Earlier, O’Rourke appeared shaken as he told the union forum he’d heard early reports that the shooter might have had a military-style weapon, saying the country needs to “keep that (expletive) on the battlefield.
 Do not bring it into our communities.”